 What is mindfulness-based therapy?

 Most people come to me because they want something a little different in counselling.
 I specialise in using mindfulness in my therapeutic approach.
 Essentially this involves helping my clients slow down and tune into what they are experiencing in the present moment.
-Other terms often used for this orientation to therapy is “somatic” or “embodied”.
+Other terms often used for this orientation to therapy is somatic, embodied or body psychotherapy.

 When used in therapy, mindfulness can be used to notice a body response to something you are saying, often yielding a different layer of experience.
 It can be used to inquire into your experience in a different way by using “mindfulness experiments”.
 It can be used to notice the response inside to simple questions like “how am I?”.